Out and about

 Because the hens range outdoors and can therefore be more vulnerable to disease, predators, parasites and weather, close monitoring and other preventative measures are very important in managing the health and welfare of free-range flocks.

-Free-range eggs make up around 14% of commercially produced eggs purchased in New Zealand.
+Free-range birds makes up approximately 34% of the national layer flock (December 2022).
 Consumption of free-range eggs has increased over recent years at a rate of approximately 1% per year.